This post may contain affiliate links, which help keep this content free. (Full disclosure)

 If you want more brown sugar flavor, add a couple tablespoons of Besti Brown Monk Fruit Sweetener (in addition to the syrup).
 This brown sugar substitute tastes just like brown sugar, with zero net carbs.
 Unlike others, it has the same moisture as real brown sugar, dissolves completely in sauces and glazes (no gritty texture), and there’s no aftertaste.

 How To Make Keto Ham

-This section shows how to make easy keto ham glaze with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make easy keto ham glaze with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Bake ham.
 Pour water in the bottom of a roasting pan.
 Add ham, cover with foil, and bake.

 Cook time will vary depending on whether you have a cured or uncured ham.

 - Make sugar-free glaze.
 Combine keto maple syrup, butter, Dijon mustard, apple cider vinegar, garlic powder, cinnamon, and ground cloves in a small saucepan.
 Simmer over medium-low heat.

 - Glaze ham.
 Remove the ham from oven and pour the glaze over it.